Yasirkhana/rock_paper_scissors_js/README.md

 And will return the Output as WIN or LOSE. ;)
 ENJOY.

-YOU CAN PLAY THE GAME BY GOING TO GIVE LINK =  http://yk_js_project_1.surge.sh/
+YOU CAN PLAY THE GAME BY CLICKING THE LINK =  http://yk_js_project_1.surge.sh/